 If an aging parent needs nursing-facility-level care but wants to keep living at home, the Program of All-Inclusive Care for the Elderly (PACE) can make that possible.
 It is a fully integrated Medicare and Medicaid managed-care program for adults age 55 and older who meet a state's nursing-facility level of care but can live safely in the community at enrollment.
 In Tennessee, there is exactly one PACE program: Ascension Living Alexian PACE in Chattanooga (Hamilton County).
 This guide walks through every federal regulation that controls PACE under 42 CFR Part 460, every TennCare-specific rule, the financial mechanics for each enrollment path, the Interdisciplinary Team's required disciplines, and the elder-law planning issues every Tennessee family should understand before enrolling.

-What PACE Is, Federal Foundation
+What the Tennessee PACE Program Is: Federal Foundation

 The statutory architecture